ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Kaposi sarcoma. Use the menu to see other pages.

-For most patients, a diagnosis of widespread Kaposi sarcoma is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, a diagnosis of widespread Kaposi sarcoma is very stressful and, at times, difficult to bear.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above, such as antiviral treatment, surgery, chemotherapy, radiation therapy, and immunotherapy, but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as antiretroviral treatment, surgery, chemotherapy, radiation therapy, and immunotherapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.